 Surrealism is synonymous with Paris.
 The term conjures up the dream-like paintings of Magritte, Miró and Dali, created in the French capital during the 1920s.
 However, by the 1930s the artistic movement had arrived in the UK, with the International Surrealist Exhibition opening in the summer of 1936 in London.
 And yet, London was not the only centre for British Surrealism.
 From the 1930s to the 1950s, Birmingham, too, had an informal grouping of artists and intellectuals associated with Surrealism, and they believed themselves more true to the movement’s Parisian origins that their London counterparts.
+This blog post introduces you to the Birmingham Surrealists.

 Birmingham vs London